-- Give you time to really get into what you're writing - Can give you a great sense of progress and accomplishment, as you'll end your session with a fair chunk of work done - Are a good option if you have very busy weekdays but much more flexible weekends.
+- Give you time to really get into what you're writing (particularly helpful if you're working on a big project like a novel). - Can give you a great sense of progress and accomplishment, as you'll end your session with a fair chunk of work done. - Are a good option if you have very busy weekdays but much more flexible weekends.